 Christmas at Stourhead (26 November – 2 January)

 Wander along the illuminated mile-long Christmas light trail to see the beautiful National Trust gardens at Stourhead dripping with festive colour.
 Discover gigantic luminescent sculptures rising high into the night sky, glittering trees swathed in light, giant baubles and a fire garden aglow with flames, all enhanced by a soundtrack of festive tunes.
+One of the best Christmas lights displays I’ve ever been to.

 Christmas at Longleat (6 November-3 January)